imagekitio/docs-keep-a-changelog/features/video-transformation/resize-crop-and-other-common-video-transformations.md

 ![](<../../.gitbook/assets/image (38).png>)

-### Min-size cropping strategy - (c-at\_least)
+### Min-size cropping strategy - (c-at_least)

-This strategy is similar to the [max-size cropping](resize-crop-and-other-common-video-transformations.md#max-size-cropping-strategy-c-at\_max) strategy, with the only difference being that, unlike the max-size strategy, the output video's diemsnion is equal to or larger than the requested dimensions.
+This strategy is similar to the [max-size cropping](resize-crop-and-other-common-video-transformations.md#max-size-cropping-strategy-c-at\_max) strategy, with the only difference being that, unlike the max-size strategy, the output video dimension is equal to or larger than the requested dimensions.
 One of the dimensions will be exactly the same as what is requested, while the other dimension will be equal to or larger than what is requested.

 URL - [https://ik.imagekit.io/demo/sample-video.mp4?tr=w-200,h-200,c-at\_least](https://ik.imagekit.io/demo/sample-video.mp4?tr=w-200,h-200,c-at\_least)